free5ty1e/debianusbfileserver/README.md

 If you (like me!) are also using this USB fileserver as a Plex media server, and one of the USB drives contains your `plexdata` library, then you will want to also `sudo systemctl disable plexmediaserver.service` to disable the Plex server autostart and also add the following to the `rc.local`:  `service plexmediaserver start`

-See the example `rc.local` file to see what this might look like.
+See the example `reference/rc.local` file to see what this might look like.

 ### Passwordless SSH Logins